kammitama5/kammitama5.github.io/_posts/2019-06-01-Saturday-June-1st.md

 ## One last day
 - It's my last day at my current residence.
 Tomorrow, I move from Sunnyvale to San Francisco.
-  I'm excited because there is lots of Haskell involved (in fact, I start by going to a Haskell Meetup tomorrow evening), but there is also a lot of opportunity for me to grow as a developer.
+  I'm excited because there is a lot of Haskell involved (in fact, I start by going to a Haskell Meetup tomorrow evening), but there is also a lot of opportunity for me to grow as a developer.

 ## Yesterday was tough for me emotionally